 Requirements

-Fill out the Next-Door Homeownership Application.
+• Fill out the Next-Door Homeownership Application.
 MPDC will be accepting new applications in 2024 from June 1, 2024 to July 15, 2024.
-Residents are welcome to request additional information until the application process reopens in 2024.
+Residents can request additional information until the application process reopens in 2024.

 To Learn More about the Next Door Homeownership Program